-- Maintenance can be an issue with lowered tree planting sites, as the lowered sites tend to accumulate trash and debris and may be more difficult to access. - Planting techniques and details may be similar to tree planting in bioretention planters or using bridging. - Design must provide drainage in lowered planting area to avoid prolonged soil saturation.
+- Maintenance can be an issue with lowered tree planting sites, as the lowered sites tend to accumulate trash and debris and may be more difficult to access. - Planting techniques and details may be similar to tree planting in bioretention planters (planting areas set below adjacent street grade so that stormwater may flow into them) or using bridging. - Design must provide drainage in lowered planting area to avoid prolonged soil saturation.